tale-toul/OCP4baremetalIPI/README.md

 Add the same ports above to the security rule in the AWS instance

-Connect to libvirt daemon from the local host using virt-manager, with a command like:
+Connect to libvirt daemon from the local host using virt-manager.
+The command uses the public IP address of the EC2 instance and the _private_ part of the ssh key injected into the instance with terraform:
 ```
-$ virt-manager -c 'qemu+ssh://ec2-user@44.200.144.12/system?keyfile=benaka.pem'
+$ virt-manager -c 'qemu+ssh://ec2-user@44.200.144.12/system?keyfile=ssh.pub'
 ```
-This command may take a couple minutes before actually showing the virt-manager interface.
+This command may take a couple minutes to stablish the connection before actually showing the virt-manager interface.

 ![Virt manager](images/virt-manager.png)